Building a Bus Booking App with InfoLobby: A Comprehensive Guide

 Available Seats Calculation

-• In the calculation formula field, type @.
-A list of token variables will appear, including ready-made calculations such as min, max, sum, count, average, etc for incoming relationships.
+.
+A list of token variables will appear, including ready-made calculations such as min, max, sum, count, average, etc for incoming relationships. - Use the formula

-• This formula gets the "Total Seats Available" field from the bus table (@{2251:total-seats-available}) and subtracts the sum of the seat counts from the bookings table (@{2301:sum:seat-count}).
+) and subtracts the sum of the seat counts from the bookings table (@{2301:sum:seat-count}

 Total Revenue Calculation